Combating Sexual Assault and Other Unwelcome Sexual Behavior

 Anyone – of any gender, gender identity, sexual orientation, religious affiliation, citizenship status, race, class or educational level – can suffer from sexual harassment, including sexual violence.
 The goal of this website is to help you understand what sexual harassment means and let you know that there are people at CUNY and in the community who can help if you or others experience it.
 We want to make sure you understand your rights as a student, CUNY’s policies, and other issues related to sexual harassment, gender harassment and sexual violence.

 On every CUNY campus there is a person who has special training in helping students who are facing issues related to sexual harassment and sexual violence.
 We urge you to contact this person (who is known as the “Title IX Coordinator”) for guidance or information.

 You may contact your Title IX Coordinator (or the deputy Title IX Coordinator) for guidance and information.
-Your campus Title IX Coordinator’s contact information is listed below.
+Please click on the left on “Campus Title IX Webpage” and choose your campus for information on your Title IX Coordinator.

 If You Recently Were Sexually Assaulted:

 ▪ If the incident occurred on-campus, call Public Safety or 911;

 ▪ If the incident occurred off-campus, call 911 or go to the local NYPD precinct.
 Contacting the police does not require you to file charges.

 ▪ Seek medical attention as soon as possible.
 Campus Public Safety or the police can help you get medical care or you can go on your own (or with a friend) to an emergency room. http://www.svfreenyc.org